-The median annual wage for construction and building inspectors was $57,340 in May 2015.
+The median annual wage for construction and building inspectors in May 2015 was $57,340.
 The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
 The lowest 10 percent earned less than $34,800, and the highest 10 percent earned more than $91,600.

 Tuition & Fees

 The total price for the Brighton College Home Inspection Certificate program is $1,050.00.

 |Total Sales Price||$1,050|

 - Full Payment Plan: Pay in full for a total program price of $950.